xsicily/Coursera-python/README.md

 • Course 4-Python Data Visualization

 Each model was designed to cover 4 weeks’ learning topics including videos, exercises and projects.
 It is a good practise for python beginners.

+For each course, only projects are listed in this repository.